andrew/ultimate-awesome/README.md

 - [awesome-gtnn](https://github.com/n-kats/awesome-gtnn) - Lists of awesome resources for geometric or topological neural network.
 - [awesome](https://github.com/nyorc/awesome) - My awesome list for better life.
 - [Tools-for-UI-Designer](https://github.com/omega-takai/Tools-for-UI-Designer) - UIデザイナーに役立つサービスやツールをまとめる.
-- [awesome-databricks](https://github.com/ossinova/awesome-databricks) - A collection of useful and awesome Databricks resources.
 - [45-likler](https://github.com/ozansulukpinar/45-likler) - A collection of Turkish songs from the 60s, 70s and 80s.
 - [awesome-90s](https://github.com/ozansulukpinar/awesome-90s) - A collection of Turkish pop songs from the 1990s.
 - [awesome-for-beginners-vue](https://github.com/Paulo-Lopes-Estevao/awesome-for-beginners-vue) - An awesome list about vue.js for beginners at library.